 “Recent research shows that 90% of their mobile time is spent in apps, and only 10% browsing the rest of the internet”

 However, that time is spent selectively.
 Most Apps downloaded are only used a single time before being deleted, and after a 3-months period, less than 4% of all apps are still being used by the average downloader.
 So, what is the answer?
 Progressive Web Apps.
-These are websites that use have all the great functionality of an App but combined with the Reach of the internet.
+These are websites that users have all the great functionality of an App but combined with the Reach of the internet.

 The plus points of PWAs are: They don’t need to be downloaded, to the initial barrier for the user has gone; Responsive and will work on any browser or device and don’t have connectivity issues.
 Due to the way they gather and store information, PWAs work well in low-connectivity areas and even offline.
 They seem to be the website of the future and are worth doing your own reproach into to see if they’re a viable option for your business.

 So, that is my argument for you redesigning your website.
-I really hope I convinced you, or at least convinced you to do some research and examine your website and see areas your website could do with improvement.
+I really hope I convinced you or at least convinced you to do some research and examine your website and see areas your website could do with improvement.

 If you’re looking for a professional company to redesign your website for you, consider Intelicle; a Nottingham based company specialising in Web Design, Development and Web Solutions.
 They have a dedicated team of Graphic Designers who can help create you the perfect website, and with vast SEO knowledge, can help start to get your brand out there and seen by people.

 When it comes to Web Design in Nottingham, there’s a lot of options: Web Developer Companies and Freelancers.
 Some of them do make mistakes listed in this article, and many learn from them.
 Intelicle is one Web Development company that makes sure to not include anything into a website design unless it is what the website owner wants and is convinced of its benefits to users.
-Intelicle listens to issues and are continually striving to create better websites.
+Intelicle listens to issues and is continually striving to create better websites.